 What challenges have you faced with self-publishing, and how did you overcome them?

-So first of all, the very nature of self-publishing dictates that you are kind of on your own out there.
-I had a limited knowledge of the publishing business before we started.
-I’d designed books for large publishers and for artists at my previous job in London and I was lucky enough to work on one of the UK’s leading graphic design magazines for a year.
+So, first of all, the very nature of self-publishing dictates that you are kind of on your own out there.
+I had limited knowledge of the publishing business before we started.
+I'd designed books for large publishers and for artists at my previous job in London, and I was lucky enough to work on one of the UK's leading graphic design magazines for a year.
 But I felt like an enthusiast and certainly not an insider to the industry.
-We learned, as so many do, by our mistakes.
+We learned, as so many do, from our mistakes.
 We started small, publishing newspapers, and then graduated to small books, gradually upping the production value as we went along.

-Your business has seen the rise and fall of the e-book.
+Your business has seen the rise and fall of e-books.
 You weathered the storm – are physical books more popular than ever before?

 Yes and no. You can't argue that physical publishing is enjoying the same level of success as prior to the e-book.
 Digital publishing has taken a huge bite out of the publishing industry's revenue, but there is cause to be optimistic – and you should always look at the cup half full, right?

-E-books have, for the first time, declined in their sales and the physical book still accounts for 80% of all books sold.
-The design-minded, in particular, seem to have an affinity for printed-matter, with Kickstarter campaigns funding new titles, reissues of corporate guidelines, monographs of design luminaries and newly-conceived titles on contemporary trends and fashions hitting the shelves at an heart-warmingly high rate.
+E-books have, for the first time, declined in their sales, and the physical book still accounts for 80% of all books sold.
+The design-minded, in particular, seem to have an affinity for printed matter, with Kickstarter campaigns funding new titles, reissues of corporate guidelines, monographs of design luminaries and newly-conceived titles on contemporary trends and fashions hitting the shelves at a heart-warmingly high rate.

 You have a healthy following on social media – is this where your marketing lies?
 How else have you got your name out there?

-In the beginning, there was no Instagram and Twitter was relatively new, such as the speed at which these things have a habit of moving.
-We created posters, and bookmarks, pieces of print or bags we could give away with orders.
-Our marketing scope was very narrow and, as such, we probably struggled for a few years longer than we would have if we launched such a business today.
+In the beginning, there was no Instagram, and Twitter was relatively new, such to the speed at which these things have a habit of moving.
+We created posters, bookmarks, pieces of print or bags we could give away with orders.
+Our marketing scope was very narrow, and, as such, we probably struggled for a few years longer than we would have if we launched such a business today.